nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

 To modify the data correctly, we need to:
     1. Replace all occurrences of "region" with "parent" in the **Key** portion (before ":") of the data **not Value** (after ":").
     2. Since Nautobot carries over the UUIDs of the old `Site`/`Region` instances when creating the new "Site"/"Region" type `Location` instances, we **do not** need to change the UUID values in `...__id` and `...__id__in` Keys.
+    3. Since Nautobot 2.x `Locations` do not have `slug` fields, we will need to remove those references.
+(In a real example, you'd probably want to replace them with `name` references, but in this example we already have `name` references that are redundant with the `slug`, so here we'll just remove the `slug` references entirely.)

 The updated JSON data might look like this: